Composition of electronic cigarette aerosol: Carbonyls and other content

 E-cigarette makers do not fully disclose information on the chemicals that can be released or synthesized during use.
 The chemicals in the e-cigarette vapor can be different than with the liquid.
 Once vaporized, the ingredients in the e-liquid go through chemical reactions that form new compounds not previously found in the liquid.
 Many chemicals including carbonyl compounds such as formaldehyde, acetaldehyde, acrolein, and glyoxal can inadvertently be produced when the nichrome wire (heating element) that touches the e-liquid is heated and chemically reacted with the liquid.
 Acrolein and other carbonyls have been found by in e-cigarette vapors that were created by unmodified e-cigarettes, indicating that formation of these compounds could be more common than previously thought.

 A 2017 review found "Increasing the battery voltage from 3.3 V to 4.8 V doubles the amount of e-liquid vapourized and increases the total aldehyde generation more than threefold, with acrolein emission increasing tenfold."
-A 2014 study stated that "increasing the voltage from 3.2–4.8 V resulted in a 4 to >200 times increase in the formaldehyde, acetaldehyde, and acetone levels".
+A 2014 study stated that "increasing the voltage from 3.2 to 4.8 V resulted in a 4 to >200 times increase in the formaldehyde, acetaldehyde, and acetone levels".
 The amount of carbonyl compounds in e-cigarette aerosols varies substantially, not only among different brands but also among different samples of the same products, from 100-fold less than tobacco to nearly equivalent values.